-At the end of 2022, the managerial estimate is based primarily on uncertainties concerning the model calculations, risk assessment at sector level and differences between the macroeconomic scenarios in Greenland and Denmark.
+In both 2022 and 2023, the managerial additions is based primarily on uncertainties concerning the model calculations, risk assessment at sector level and the macroeconomic influences.

 As a consequence of inflation, interest rate increases and cyclical uncertainty, the BANK of Greenland has made a risk assessment at industry level, where a general change in creditworthiness at portfolio level, and the derived increased impairment write-downs, are estimated.
-On this basis, the Bank has allocated a managerial estimate of DKK 41.8 million, compared to a supplement of DKK 38.4 million in 2021.
+On this basis, the Bank has allocated a management additions of DKK 45.6 million against a supplement of DKK 41.8 million in 2022.
 This also includes a method risk supplement.